Redeem Now Ends in:

 1. Remove the Old Strings:

-• Loosen each tuning peg until string pitch drops significantly.
+1. Loosen each tuning peg until string pitch drops significantly for safety and to prevent sudden stress on the guitar neck.

 2. Apply Fretboard Conditioner: